whwu95/ImageNet21K/README.md

 **Abstract**

-Compared to standard ImageNet (1K), ImageNet-21K dataset is used less frequently for pretraining, mainly due to its complicated tagging methodology, longer training times, and underestimation of its added value to models of different sizes.
+ImageNet-1K serves as the primary dataset for pretraining deep learning models for computer vision tasks.
+ImageNet-21K dataset, which contains more pictures and classes, is used less frequently for pretraining, mainly due to its complexity, and underestimation of its added value compared to standard ImageNet-1K pretraining.
-This paper aims to close this gap and make high-quality efficient pretraining on ImageNet-21K available for anyone.
+This paper aims to close this gap, and make high-quality efficient pretraining on ImageNet-21K available for everyone.
 Via a dedicated preprocessing stage, utilizing WordNet hierarchies, and a novel training scheme called semantic softmax, we show that different models, including small mobile-oriented models, significantly benefit from ImageNet-21K pretraining on numerous datasets and tasks.
 We also show that we outperform previous ImageNet-21K pretraining schemes for prominent new models like ViT.
 Our proposed pretraining pipeline is efficient, accessible, and leads to SoTA reproducible results, from a publicly available dataset.